Cherish the special moments in your life through travel to places such as France, East Africa, Bora Bora, and Maui.

 Maui’s all-inclusive honeymoon packages can be tailored to suit your preferences.
 Why not enjoy being catered to for your special occasion?
 Whether your plans include a restorative honeymoon massage, a wild night of Luau fun or a candlelight dinner on the sand, delivering personal service is a Maui tradition.
 Go ahead and indulge.

-This article was first published in November 2012 in Traveler.
+This article was first published in November 2012 in Traveler and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.